Failing to hash into supersingular isogeny graphs: Iterating to supersingular -invariants

 \begin{example} The behavior when iterating using \eqref{iteration2} over $\F_{p^2}$ is broadly similar; removing division by $H_p'(t_n)$ does not seem to have a significant effect.
-For example, if we look at all primes between $30$ and $200$ and compute the percentage of elements of $\F_{p^2}$ which eventually reach a fixed point, the minimum and maximum percentages are about $1.9$ percent and $81$ percent.
+For example when $p = 1009$, $278$ of $1000$ randomly chosen elements of $\F_{1009^2}$ ended in a fixed point.
+More systematically, if we look at all primes between $30$ and $200$ and compute the percentage of elements of $\F_{p^2}$ which eventually reach a fixed point, the minimum and maximum percentages are about $1.9$ percent and $81$ percent.
 The mean is about $30$ percent.
-There are often quite long paths which eventually lead to a fixed point.
-When $p = 1009$, 8 of 10 randomly chosen elements of $\F_{1009^2}$ ended in a fixed point, and 6 out of 10 for $p= 10007$. \end{example}
+There are often quite long paths which eventually lead to a fixed point. \end{example}

 \begin{example} Iterating using \eqref{iteration2} over $\F_p$ is only interesting when there are fixed points defined over $\F_p$, i.e. when $p \equiv 3 \pmod{4}$.
 It appears broadly similar to the previous iterations considered.
 The number of fixed points is $p^{1/2+o(1)}$.
 Experimentally it looks like a sizeable fraction of the points of $\F_p$ eventually reach a fixed point, and that for small $k$ the number of points which reach a fixed point after $k$ iterations is about $(k+1)$ times the number of fixed points (so on the order of $(k+1) \sqrt{p}$).
 The largest number of iterations needed to reach a fixed point appears to be on the order of $\sqrt{p}$.